MarlBurroW/rust-commander/README.md

 - Nodejs (v7.3.0 or higher) and NPM must be installed on the host machine.
 - WebRCON must be enabled on your Rust server, you can enable it by adding **`+web.rcon true`**, you can also specify the rcon port and password like this  **`+rcon.port <port>`**  **`+rcon.password <port>`**.
+- Of course you need to register a bot on Slack and/or Discord.

 ## Installation